dataBASED-eecs/dataBased/part_1/Team19_Part1.md

   - Viewing all books by a specific author that the library posses.
   - Renewing borrowed items if no holds are placed.
   - Viewing currently borrowed/checked-out books.
+  - Viewing fines for books that are returned late
+  - Paying late fines
   - TODO: Add here

 - Staff